The Standard Formula: A Guide to Solvency II – Chapter 9: Internal Models

 Introduction

-Although the IM is bespoke to the (re)insurer in question, the Prudential Regulation Authority (PRA) requires benchmarking to ensure there is a degree of consistency between IM firms.
+Although the IM is bespoke to the (re)insurer in question, the PRA requires benchmarking to ensure there is a degree of consistency between IM firms.
 In practice this may, to a degree, limit the individuality of firms’ IMs.
 The PRA may require a (re)insurer to run its IM on relevant benchmark portfolios, using assumptions based on external data, to verify the calibration of the IM and to check that its specification is in line with generally accepted market practice.
 Other requirements for the IM include: (i) an annual review of causes and sources of profits and losses and attribution of risk categories to those; and (ii) a regular cycle of IM validation and documentation.
+For larger, more complex businesses, an IM is more likely to reflect the risk profile of the (re)insurer more accurately than use of the standard formula.

 A (re)insurer may also choose a partial IM where a particular aspect of its business does not fit well within the standard formula.
 In that case, it must explain and justify the reason for the limited scope of the model in its approval application.
-The partial IM must result in an SCR which reflects the risk profile of the (re)insurer more appropriately and must integrate into the SCR standard formula.287
+The partial IM must result in an SCR which reflects the risk profile of the (re)insurer more appropriately and must integrate into the SCR standard formula.511

 1. Advantages of an Internal Model

-Advantages to an IM typically include:
+Advantages of an IM typically include:

-(a) Sophistication.
+• Sophistication.
 An IM generally allows a (re)insurer to reflect better the complexities of a multinational or specialist insurance business when compared to the standard formula.

 Originally it was assumed that smaller companies would use the standard formula at first, and graduate to IMs at a later stage.
 In practice, however, the hoped-for benefits of industry-wide use of IMs have not been borne out.
 The cost of developing an IM typically runs to tens of millions even for mid-sized companies, and hundreds of millions for larger companies.